Back to California

 • Does not specify how lead agencies will implement the new requirements.

-• Does not provide details on enforcement mechanisms for compliance with these changes.
+• Does not provide details on enforcement mechanisms for compliance with the expanded definitions and reporting requirements.

 Bill History